byte-skiing/RIFDiscoverer/README.md

 # RIFDiscoverer

+A tool for finding resource interraction failures

+## Demonstration Video

+A demonstation video showing how to use the tool is available on [YouTube](https://youtu.be/oz39ME5KDas).

 ## Manual install

+Before trying to install, checkout [our Wiki](https://github.com/byte-skiing/RIFDiscoverer/wiki) so that you have everything that's needed to run.

-Make sure you have Python 3.8.10 or above installed in your machine, and that `python3` is your OS path.
+Make sure you have Python 3.8.10 or above installed in your machine, and that `python3` is in your OS path.
 To run the testing application is necessary to have `python3-tk` and Android Debug Bridge (adb).

 ```
 sudo apt-get install python3-tk